 Information Technology (or IT as it’s widely known to date) may seem like an outdated hybrid industry, since most people talk about “information” and “technology” as sole elements in colloquialism; however, there’s still plenty growth for this industry to surprise ourselves and for this behalf, it should not be weird the upcoming trend among IT majors: spend resources in re-training their staff rather than hiring new personnel.

-Interesting no doubt, as one could have expected that from an industry constantly seeking innovation and keeping up with the updates in technology released on a daily basis, to avoid the hassle of coaching staff and just replacing their employees when needed.
+Interesting no doubt, as one could have expected that from an industry constantly seeking innovation and keeping up with the updates in technology released daily, to avoid the hassle of coaching staff and just replacing their employees when needed.
 The thing is that the IT industry is currently overloaded with qualified personnel, and that’s where the whole issue behind this logic relies upon.

 With the latest announcements by newly appointed president Donald Trump on appealing to US-based workers for most industries, with particular emphasis in the IT industry, we can surely label this as a game-changer, considering that most of the crew members working in Silicon Valley are immigrants.

 Therefore, many markets abroad are suffering the first impact of what can be labeled as panic as a consequence of these statements, being India perhaps the most affected country overall.

 Putting aside immigration policies, Artificial Intelligence is also another aspect IT professionals have been dealing with for quite some time, facing the monster they created themselves.
 As many jobs known to date are prone to be replaced in a short span thanks to the advantages of automation, leading the path for humans to adapt to different kinds of jobs that will inevitably require a higher input on creative thinking, creativity, and different ways to approach human-machine interaction.